arnelenero/reactorlib/docs/routing.md

 Routing can apply to any level component, so you can place a `<RouterOutlet>` virtually anywhere in the component tree.
 Similarly, you can have as many nested router outlets as required in the application, particularly when your route paths go from wildcard to specific.

 **IMPORTANT:** If your `<RouterOutlet>` and the `<Router>` are not in the same parent component, you would normally need to apply React Router's `withRouter` HOC to the component that renders the `<RouterOutlet>`.
 This is a requirement of React Router, not of Reactor Library, so please check their documentation for details.
+Reactor Library re-exports `withRouter` for your convenience, though.

 ## Defining Routes Declaratively